lufinkey/react-native-spotify/README.md

 You can find an example server implementation [here](https://github.com/lufinkey/react-native-spotify/tree/master/example-server).

 Refresh tokens are part of [OAuth standard](https://tools.ietf.org/html/rfc6749#section-1.5).
 If you are not familiar with them, [Understanding Refresh Tokens](https://auth0.com/learn/refresh-tokens/) can give you a basic idea on how they work.

-## Contributing / Opening Issues

-If you would like to make a pull request, fork from and merge into the *dev* branch only.

-Please do not open issues about getting the module to work unless you have tried using both the example app and the example token swap server.
-Please make sure you have tried running on the latest react-native version before submitting a bug.